ASI Intramural Slow-Pitch Softball Rules

 - Pitches will be limited arc.
 Minimum: 6 feet; maximum: 12 feet (as judged by umpire).

-- Any ball, pitched within the above arc limits, that hits the plate or pitch mat will be deemed a strike.
+- Any ball, pitched within the above arc limits, that hits the ground in the area between batter’s boxes will be deemed a strike.
 There will be no strike zone based on individual batters.

 - NO bunting or half swings will be allowed.
 If any contact is made during a bunt or half swing attempt, the pitch will automatically be called a strike.
 A player can strike out on this call.